Granite Park Backpacking Guide: Pine Creek Pass & Italy Pass Trails

 Last summer, I joined my friends Emily and Stephanie for a backcountry trip into the Sierra, up the Pine Creek Pass Trail to Granite Park.
 What started with LA traffic and a midnight arrival at the trailhead turned into a weekend full of alpine magic.

-After we left Upper Pine Lake, we did a bit of cross country, off route hiking to avoid a few water crossings and after we crested the ridge and entered Granite Park, everything changed.
+After we left Honeymoon Lake, we did a bit of cross country, off route hiking to avoid a few water crossings and after we crested the ridge and entered Granite Park, everything changed.
 The terrain opened into a lush green basin with a winding stream, tiny wildflowers everywhere, and massive granite peaks surrounding us in every direction.
 It felt like we’d stepped into another world.

 We found the most perfect campsite tucked on a rise overlooking the stream, with distant waterfalls providing the kind of white noise that makes you sleep like a rock.
 After dinner, we tucked in early to rest up for a possible summit day.